Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Proof of Theorem

 Importantly, the pattern-driven strategy explicitly enumerates runs that intersect with $B_k$, and the number of such candidates is denoted by $\gamma_k$.
 Each candidate can be evaluated with $O(1)$ queries, and the existence of a fully contained sub-run ensures that informative descent directions are exposed without requiring further partitioning.
 Therefore,

 \paragraph{Conclusion.} The comparison highlights the efficiency of structural priors.
 While the dyadic strategy requires deep partitioning proportional to the log-inverse of the block density ($\log(d/|B_k|)$) to resolve the signal, the pattern-driven strategy exploits the existing coarse alignment, requiring only $O(\gamma_k)$ queries per block.
-Since $\gamma_k$ is a small constant (representing the number of initialization segments touching the block) and $\log(d/|B_k|)$ grows as the true gradient becomes higher-frequency, the pattern-driven strategy is strictly superior. \end{proof} \paragraph{Remark (Run Width vs. Block Granularity).} Empirically, we observe that the number of sign-consistent runs induced by the initial direction $\mathbf{d}_0$ is significantly smaller than the number of true gradient blocks across ImageNet images.
+Since $\gamma_k$ is a small constant (representing the number of initialization segments touching the block) and $\log(d/|B_k|)$ grows as the true gradient becomes higher-frequency, the pattern-driven strategy is superior. \end{proof} \textit{Remark.} To substantiate the practical efficiency implied by Theorem~\ref{theo:complexity-fixed_app}, we quantify the effective dimensionality of the search space on real data.
+Empirically, we observe that the number of sign-consistent runs induced by the initial direction $\mathbf{d}_0$ is significantly smaller than the number of true gradient blocks across ImageNet images.
 For example, over more than $50{,}000$ ground-truth gradient blocks, the number of runs is approximately $20\text{k}$, $11\text{k}$, and $6\text{k}$ for block sizes $w=\{4,8,16\}$, respectively.
-This implies that individual runs typically span multiple gradient blocks and, consequently, that the intersection between a run and a block often contains a non-trivial contiguous sub-run fully contained within the block.
+This significant reduction suggests that individual runs typically span multiple gradient blocks and, consequently, that the intersection between a run and a block often contains a non-trivial contiguous sub-run fully contained within the block.
+For empirical verification of this theorem, please refer to Fig.~\ref{fig:gradsignstru} in the main text (for representative models) and Fig.~\ref{fig:gradsignstru_others} in this appendix (for diverse architectures).
+A detailed discussion is provided in Sec.~\ref{sec:pdores} of the main text.